Improved Approximation Algorithms for Orthogonally Constrained Problems Using Semidefinite Optimization: Introduction

-{\blue where $\langle \cdot, \cdot \rangle$ denotes the Frobenius inner product between matrices.} Problem \eqref{prob:maxcut2} is NP-hard and often challenging to solve to certifiable optimality when $n \geq 100$ \citep{rehfeldt2023faster}.
+where $\langle \cdot, \cdot \rangle$ denotes the Frobenius inner product between matrices.
+Problem \eqref{prob:maxcut2} is NP-hard and often challenging to solve to optimality when $m \geq 100$ \citep{rehfeldt2023faster}.
 Accordingly, a popular approach for obtaining near-optimal solutions is to sample from a distribution parameterized by the solution of \eqref{prob:maxcut2}'s convex relaxation.
-Specifically, we introduce a rank-one matrix $\bm{Z}$ to model the product $\bm{z}\bm{z}^\top$.
-Then, \eqref{prob:maxcut2} is equivalent to
+Specifically, we can reformulate \eqref{prob:maxcut2} in terms of the rank-one matrix $\bm{Z} = \bm{z}\bm{z}^\top$.
+Then, a valid relaxation of Problem \eqref{prob:maxcut2} is given by